lor95/cv_cer_project/README.md

 _Computer vision_ is an interdisciplinary field that deals with how computers can be made to gain high-level understanding from digital images or videos.
 From the perspective of engineering, it seeks to automate tasks that the human visual system can do.
 In computer vision we describe the world that we see in one or more images and reconstruct its properties, such as shape, illumination, and color distributions.
 This is being used today in a wide variety of real-world applications, which include _motion analysis and capture_, _image restoration_, _object/face recognition and detection_ (which is the main topic of this project), and more.
 All these applications include methods for acquiring, processing, analyzing and understanding digital images, and for extraction of high-dimensional data from the real-world in order to produce numerical or symbolic information.
 Particularly, object detection is a computer technology that deals with detecting instances of semantic objects of a certain class (such as humans, buildings, or cars) in digital images and videos.
-Every object class has its own special features that helps in classifying the class.
+Every object class has its own special features that help in classifying the class.
 Methods for object detection generally fall into either machine learning-based approaches or deep learning-based approaches.

 _Machine Learning_ is a field of artificial intelligence which uses statistical techniques to give computer systems the ability to "learn" from data (for instance, progressively improve performance on a specific task), without being explicitly programmed to do so.